papihub/drlnd_tennis/README.md

 This repository contains a Deep Reinforcement learning agent based on DDPG algorithm.
 Two instances of this agent control rackets to bounce a ball over a net.
 The goal of the agents is to keep the ball in play for as many time steps as possible.
 The agent receives a reward of +0.1 if it hits the ball over the net.
 If the agent lets a ball hit the ground or hit the ball out of bounds, it receives a -0.01.

+## Environment
+In this environment the observation/state space has 24 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+The action space in continuous.

+The task is episodic.
+This means there is a distinct "done" state.
+In order to solve the environment, our agent must get an average of +0.5 reward over 100 consecutive episodes after taking the maximum over both agents.

+After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
+This yields a single score for each episode.

+We need avearage of this episode reward to be > 0.5 over 100 consecutive episodes.

+In tennis.ipnb we train a Maddpg agent to learn by interacting with this environment and solve it.
+The agent has no knowledge of the environment, the rules of the game or the reward structure.
+All it knows is are the observation and action space shape (size/type).

 ## Dependencies
 I developed code in this repository on a windows 10 64bit OS.
 So, I havent tested if this code works on any other OS.